gigerlin/easyRPC/README.md

 2016-03-06 14:51:03 rpc 88487158-2: in {"err":"error: method publish is unknown"}

-### Test
+### Test - Chat Application
 A minimalist sample is provided for test purpose.
 It includes all necessary files, in coffeescript and javascript format.
 The html file uses a browserified javascript file (test.min.js), that can be obtained via the command line:

 `browserify -i ./node_modules/avs-easyrpc/js/rpc.js -s LS test.js > test.min.js`

 The sample is a chat application which demoes calls from client to server (speak) and from server to clients (echo).
-Here is the coffeescript server side of the chat application:
+Here is the coffeescript **server side** of the chat application:

 ```javascript
 chat = [] # the list of all members